Rodolfo Bernardelli

 José Maria Oscar Rodolfo Bernardelli y Thierry (18 December 1852 – 7 April 1931) was a Mexican-born Brazilian sculptor and art professor, of Italian ancestry.
+He is the Patron of the 21st chair of the Brazilian Academy of Fine Arts.

 Biography

 He was the oldest of four children born to a violinist and a dancer.
 His brothers, Félix and Henrique, also became artists, and Félix was a musician as well.
 Due to his parents' profession, the family moved frequently; to several places in Mexico, Chile, and eventually Rio Grande do Sul, Brazil.
 There, they met Emperor Pedro II, who invited them to live in Rio de Janeiro and become tutors to his children.
 By that time, Rodolfo was fourteen, and displaying artistic talent.